BlairCurrey/peggle-clone/README.md

   - [x] use or remove uuid package (installed in anticipcation of this but not used yet)
 - [x] update packages
 - [ ] remove group from peg constructor and add in Pegs?
 Not sure if that will cause any display issues (as i recall, order in peg constructor was important)
+- [ ] use npm? not really making use of pnpm and im using npm in gh action (feels weird to use different ones. probably fine for just running build command but still feels bad)

 ## alpha features